Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Hybrid Event Sensor Noise Calibration

 \textbf{Event Noise Calibration:} The EVS noise calibration is to link observed noise events to the model parameters.
 Under the threshold‐comparator model, the event probabilities are given by the $Q$ function, see Eq.~\ref{eq:q_function}, Eq.~\ref{eq:positive_negative_possibilities}.
 In a static scene ($S=0$) and with zero‐mean bias ($\mu_n=0$), we obtain $P_+=P_-=Q(\theta/\sigma_n)$, which yields Eq.~\ref{eq:event_sigma_final_noise}.
 This equation relates the unobserved noise variance $\sigma^2_n$ to the observable event probability $P$ and to $\hat V_t$, which is mapped from $I_c$.

 However, two main challenges arise: \textbf{(1)} \textit{Domain mapping:} APS provides digital intensity $I_c$, whereas EVS operates in a logarithmic voltage domain ($\hat V_t$).
 An interpretable, monotonic mapping $I_c\rightarrow\hat V_t$ is therefore required to bridge the two domains. \textbf{(2)} \textit{Noise coupling:} Photon shot noise and dark‐current noise are correlated on a hybrid layout, which directly influences the estimation of $\sigma^2_n$.
 To address these challenges, we collect noise events under consistent conditions, including dark scenes and static grayscale ramp scenes.
 The APS calibration is applied to recover a clean pixel intensity $I_c$ by Eq.~\ref{eq:aps_noise_groups}.
-Subsequently, an affine mapping projects APS intensity to the EVS voltage domain, $\hat V_t+V_{\mathrm{PD}}\approx\beta_1 I_c+\beta_2$, under monotonicity and positivity constraints.
+Subsequently, an affine mapping projects APS intensity to the EVS voltage domain, $\hat V_t+V_{\text{PD}}\approx\beta_1 I_c+\beta_2$, under monotonicity and positivity constraints.
 A scale factor $\beta_0$ converts the threshold units ensuring that $\beta_0\Theta$ is comparable to $Q^{-1}(P)$, here $\Theta$ is the hardware threshold, \textit{e.g.,} 0.75 \textit{mV}.
 For random noise, we adopt an intensity‐dependent model consistent with the APS: $\sigma_{\text{shot}}=\beta_3 I_c$, $\sigma_{\text{DCSN}}=\beta_4$, and $\rho=-\beta_5$, which yields the regression form in Eq.~\ref{eq:event_estimation_final_noise}.
-For the events with $N$ trials, we count $n_+,n_-$ and obtain $P_+=n_+/N, P_-=n_-/N, P=\tfrac12(\hat P_++\hat P_-)$, then define the observation $Q^{-1}(P)$.
-This procedure estimates parameter set $\bm{\beta}_e=\{\beta_i\}_{i=0}^5$ and produces a bad‐pixel mask, handling $\mu_n\neq0$ or outliers by separate modeling or removal.

-\textit{\textbf{EVS Noise Parameters:}} We first estimate $\mu_n$ from events in darkness, which represents the fixed offset.
-Then, since Eq.~\ref{eq:event_estimation_final_noise} is nonlinear, we apply gradient descent to fit the relationship between pixel intensity $I_c$ and the observed event probability $P$.
-After estimating $\bm{\beta}_e$, we compute the probability of events for each pixel under the current intensity based on Eq.~\ref{eq:positive_negative_possibilities}.
-Finally, we sample events from these probabilities to generate the simulated ON / OFF signal.
+For the events with $N$ trials, we count $n_+,n_-$ and obtain $P_+=n_+/N, P_-=n_-/N, P=\tfrac12(P_+ + P_-)$, then define the observation $Q^{-1}(P)$.
+This procedure estimates parameter set $\bm{\beta}_e=\{\beta_i\}_{i=0}^5$ and produces a bad‐pixel mask, handling $\mu_n\neq0$ or outliers by separate modeling or removal. \textit{\textbf{EVS Noise Parameters:}} We first estimate $\mu_n$ from events captured under dark conditions, where signal-dependent components are minimized.
+This term represents the fixed offset.
+Since Eq.~\ref{eq:event_estimation_final_noise} is nonlinear, we optimize the parameters using gradient descent to fit the relationship between pixel intensity $I_c$ and the observed event probability $P$.
+After estimating $\bm{\beta}_e$, we compute the probability of events for each pixel under the current intensity using Eq.~\ref{eq:positive_negative_possibilities}.
+Finally, we sample ON and OFF events according to these probabilities to produce the simulated event stream.